rbiggs/chocolatechip-ui/documentation/waml.markdown

 By default a tableview expands to fill the full width of available screen space.
 This is called "edge-to-edge" style.
 If you want, you can change this to the type where the tableview is inset from all sides with a border and rounded corners.
 This is done by putting a *ui-kind="grouped" on the tableview.
 Incidentally, you could put this same attribute on any other container, such as an html ordered or unordered list (ol, ul) to give it that same look.

+*Notice:*

+A table view is not the same as an HTML table.
+A tableview corresponds to a database table of data which would result in a list of output.
+If you need to display tabular data, you should look at using a regular HTML table.
+If you need to use a tabular table inside of a table view, put it in an empty tablecell tag and style it appropriately.
+Or you could put it in a celldetail and style it appropriately.

 **See Also:**

 [tableheader](#tableheader)